-Analyzing your prime cost lets you decide how much you must charge to make a profit, and how much you can spend without compromising your business.
+Your prime cost is one of the most critical restaurant KPIs to measure and analyze, as it helps you decide how much you must charge to make a profit, and how much you can spend without compromising your business.

 In layperson’s terms, for every dollar that comes in, your prime cost is the amount of that dollar that goes to people (your staff) and product (your menu items).